Controller wars! – big test of laser controllers comingHP Persson

 – Belt tension and gantry alignment checked after each test

-– Mirrors and lens are swapped for a new set after each test, to prevent optical differences
+– Mirrors and lens are measured after each test, to prevent optical differences (in a optical profiler)

 – The best optimized settings for each board will be used, either supplied by manufacturer or the community